 Career options in psychology

-This page will provide you with information about your options when it comes to pursuing a professional career in psychology.
+This page will provide you with information about your options when it comes to pursuing a professional career in the field of psychology.

-Whether you are newly qualified and looking for your first professional role, or you're looking to make a brand new start in a new career, the advice provided here should be invaluable in guiding you down the right path.
+Whether you are newly qualified and searching for your first professional role, or looking to make a brand new start in a new career, the advice provided here will help guide you down the right path.

 Academic Teaching and Research

-Research in psychology requires the application of skills and knowledge to scientifically hypothesise about an aspect of human behaviour, then to test it, analyse it and communicate the results.
+Research in psychology requires the application of skills and knowledge to develop, test, and analyse hypotheses about human behaviour.
 Research underpins much of the teaching and practice of psychology as it provides the evidence-base for psychological theory and the effectiveness of treatments, interventions, tests and teaching methods.

 Assistant psychologists take on a variety of different roles providing clinical support under the direct supervision of a qualified psychologist.